tomzox/vic20_games/README.md

 In this repsitory you'll find some games I wrote between 1982 and 1984 for the VIC-20.
 At that time I was 15, so the purpose was mainly for fun and learning.

-The games were written originally directly in machine language in memory, using a self-developed disassembler (use of an assembler was not possible due to memory constraints).
-This means in particular the code was not relocatable, but instead all variable and jump addresses were hard-coded.
-I also had calculate all the branch offsets manually, and re-calculate when inserting code.
-I achieved this by maintaining a copy of the code on paper, and cutting the paper using a scissor when inserting code.
+The games were written originally directly in 6502 machine language in memory, using a self-developed disassembler (use of an assembler was not possible due to memory constraints).
+This means in particular the code was not relocatable, so all variable and jump addresses were hard-coded.
+I had calculate all the branch offsets manually, and re-calculate when inserting code.
+I achieved this by maintaining a copy of the code on paper, and cutting the paper with a scissor when inserting code.
 On paper I also could maintain comments to the code.

 The code you find here is typed in newly using the hex dump also contained on these paper trails.
 Afterward I ran the image through the "dxa" disassembler